MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 1. First, we ensure the Image Segmentation model is available by calling the IsAvailable method and waiting for the MakeAvailableAsync method to return successfully.
 1. Once the Image Segmentation model is available, we create an object to reference it.
-1. Next, we create an ImageObjectExtractor class by passing the image to ImageObjectExtractor.CreateWithImageBufferAsync (or CreateWithSoftwareBitmapAsync depending on your image type).
+1. Next, we create an ImageObjectExtractor class by passing the image to CreateWithSoftwareBitmapAsync.
 1. Then we'll create an ImageObjectExtractorHint object (we show other ways to create a hint object with different inputs later in this topic).
 1. Finally, we submit the hint to the model using the GetSoftwareBitmapObjectMask method, which returns the final result.